albertethon/PyChip-py-hcl/docs/AboutPyHCL/FAQ.md

 sort: 1
 ---
 # FAQ
-## What is the overhead of PyHCL generated RTL compared to human written VHDL/Verilog?
+## What is the overhead of PyHCL generated RTL compared to human written Verilog?
 PyHCL is a hardware construct language like [Chisel](https://github.com/freechipsproject/chisel3) but more lightweight and more relaxed to use.

 ## What if PyHCL becomes unsupported in the future?
 This question has two sides:

-1. PyHCL generates VHDL/Verilog files, which means that PyHCL will be supported by all EDA tools for many decades.
+1. PyHCL generates Verilog files, which means that PyHCL will be supported by all EDA tools for many decades.

 2. If there is a bug in PyHCL and there is no longer support to fix it, it’s not a deadly situation, because the PyHCL compiler is fully open source.
 For simple issues, you may be able to fix the issue yourself in few hours.
 Remember how much time it takes to EDA companies to fix issues or to add new features in their closed tools.

-## Does PyHCL keep comments in generated VHDL/verilog?
+## Does PyHCL keep comments in generated verilog?
 No, it doesn’t.
 Generated files should be considered as a netlist.
 ## Could PyHCL scale up to big projects?
 PyHCL is powered by [FIRRTL](https://github.com/freechipsproject/firrtl), an intermediate representation for digital circuit design.